 Your employer is responsible for all your medical costs, provided they are incurred because of a workplace injury.
 This includes immediate expenses and those likely to be incurred in the future.
 You should also be reimbursed for lost wages as a result of time spent away from work.
 However, when a compensation claim is filed, an array of issues can crop up between employers and employees.

 There are times when employers may deny a worker's benefits application.
 In the event your employer insists they are not responsible, you should contact the Workers' Compensation Division.
 Request to talk with an ombudsman to act as a mediator between the employer and yourself.
 The other alternative is getting in touch with a lawyer, so the case is handled in court.
 Note that you should have filed the complaint in court within two years following the accident.

 There instances when an employer can approve your claim, but later on demand that you return to work before you’ve fully recuperated.
 If the physician has given you time off, you rest at home for as long as needed.
 Never allow your employer to rush you into returning earlier than you should.
 If the employer is compelling you to get back to work too soon, call a lawyer to discuss the options you have.
 Going back to your regular routines before you are fully ready puts you at more risk of aggravating the injury.

-If you are in doubt that the employer is acting within the confines of the law or fulfilling their duties, reach out to the Birmingham workers’ compensation attorneys at Mike Bell Accident Injury Law.
+If you are in doubt that the employer is acting within the confines of the law or fulfilling their duties, reach out to the Birmingham workers’ compensation attorneys at Mike Bell Accident & Injury Lawyers.
 Laws can prove to be quite intricate, and if there are loopholes, you can bet that companies will find them.
 This is the reason you need an experienced legal representative on your side.

 There’s a part in the Alabama Workers’ Compensation Act that offers an exception to the “at-will” principle.
 The Act states that: